Patient access today not tomorrow.

 Albert Labs is a laboratory based, clinical research and drug development enterprise, focused on improving patient access to psychedelic assisted therapies through accelerated regulatory approval pathways.

-The company’s core focus is treating patients with urgent and unmet needs; these are critical mental health indications, that are not being addressed by big pharma, beginning with cancer-related anxiety, through trials in the UK and Scandinavia.
+The company’s core focus is treating patients with urgent and unmet needs; these are critical mental health indications, that are not being addressed by big pharma, beginning with cancer-related anxiety, through trials in the UK and Europe.

 Albert will be the first psychedelics company to use an accelerated pathway, known as Real-World Evidence (RWE) studies, to swiftly provide access to patients in need.
 Albert Labs will own the study data to improve and protect their psychedelic-based therapies.